pokgak/pokgak.github.io/content/articles/docker-bake.md

 tags: [docker, container, multiplatform, bake, buildx]
 ---

 Have you seen someone use `docker buildx bake` before?
-Me neither... until I need to build a multiplatform image for our services.
+Me neither... until I need to build a multi-platform image for our services.
 In this blog post I'll walk through the reason why I ended up being forced to use `docker buildx bake`.

 ## Background